remedyproduct/gpt-review-action/README.md

-# AI Code Review Action
+# GPT Review Action

-This GitHub Action performs an AI-based review of a Pull Request.
+This GitHub Action performs a GPT-based review of a Pull Request.
 It then posts a comment in the PR summarizing any potential **logic** issues or concerns, ordered by severity.

 ## Overview